 4. Core Strength For Better Turnover

 In my opinion, core strength has a direct correlation to the turnover rate.
 When you push off your foot vertically, you’ll be able to drive your knee forward sooner.
-The specific muscle helping you with the process are the hip flexor and lower core.
+The specific muscles helping you with the process are the hip flexor and lower core.

 Your deep transverse abdominis and hip flexors help you propel forward with a lot of strength.
 Moreover, it’ll also help you access your muscle very effectively.
 So when you are trying to generate that thrust forward, your core muscle plays a key role in driving your knee through quickly.